-We welcome you to take photographs and video of your experience at the Zoo for personal use only.
-If you intend on taking photographs for professional or commercial use, please contact our Communications Department at (215) 243-5305.
+All guests are welcome to take photographs and video of their experience for personal use only.
+If photos are taken for commercial purposes, please contact our Communications Department at (215) 243-5305 for approval.

-If someone is acting inappropriately or dangerously, they may be escorted from the Zoo.
-If you see someone acting in this manner, please contact a Zoo staff member by using a red emergency phone on Zoo grounds.
+See something say something, if you notice someone acting inappropriately or dangerously, please contact a Zoo staff member by using a red emergency phone on Zoo grounds.

-Please respect the security walls and fences throughout the Zoo, as they are there for the safety and protection of both our guests and our animals.
+Please respect the security walls and fences throughout the Zoo.

 Philadelphia Zoo is private property, all rights are expressed and implied.